ProjectLibertyLabs/gateway/docs/src/Run/Deployment.md

 The repo includes an example [docker-compose-swarm.yaml](https://github.com/projectlibertylabs/gateway/blob/main/deployment/swarm/docker-compose-swarm.yaml) file for deploying the Gateway services on Docker Swarm.
 Edit the file to set the correct environment variables and service ports.
 Take note of the number of replicas for each service.
 The default is set to 3.

+Note: `docker-compose-swarm.yaml` is the only file required to deploy the Gateway services on Docker Swarm.
+If you prefer not to clone the entire repository, you can copy this file to your Docker Swarm Manager node.

 ```bash
 sudo docker stack deploy -c docker-compose-swarm.yaml gateway